 The long-acting injection form of olanzapine is administered every 2 to 4 weeks.
-Your healthcare provider will administer these injections and keep you in a setting where you can be observed for at least 3 hours after each injection.
+It should be administered by your health care professional through an injection into your buttocks area.
+A health care professional will keep you in a setting where you can be observed for at least 3 hours after each injection

 Avoid drinking alcohol or using illegal drugs while you are taking olanzapine.
 They may decrease the benefits (e.g. worsen your confusion) and increase adverse effects (e.g. sedation) of the medication.

 If an overdose occurs, call your doctor or 911.
 You may need urgent medical care.
 You may also contact the poison control center at 1-800-222-1222.

 A specific treatment to reverse the effects of olanzapine does not exist.